Aryan-Jain-1710/Pizza-Retail-Management-System/README.md

 ## Usage
 - To run the program, run the main_menu.py file.
-The program will ask for a password which is "admin".
-This is to ensure that only the company staff can access the program.
 - The program will then ask the user to choose between two options: place an order or view inventory and modify the menu.
 The user can choose the option by entering the number corresponding to the option.
 - The user can then follow the instructions on the screen to place an order or view inventory and modify the menu.
-The user can exit the program by entering "exit" when asked for input.
-- The program will then ask for a password again.
-The user can enter "admin" to exit the program or enter any other password to continue using the program.

 ## Output